studiokozak/FALA/README.md

 ## Philosophy

 FALA was not designed to be perfect.
 The modulation drifts.
 The clock is not entirely stable.
 There is a little noise.
 A little movement.
 A little unpredictability.

-Just enough to remind you that music is made by humans, not oscilloscopes.
-Many modern chorus effects aim for precision.
 FALA aims for personality.
 Turn a knob.
 Play a chord.